Hey. Let me introduce to you Beat plastic pollution project I believe deserves recognition.

-Hey.
-Let me tell you about something that has been bothering for a while now.
-Few months ago while aimlessly scrolling my instagram feed I came across this photograph shared by one of my favourite activist/photographer /artist instagram story – Jack Harries ( I would also recommend checking out his twin brother Fin Harries – truly inspirational guys) This is the photograph that blew me away:
+There is something that has been bothering for a while now.
+A few months ago while aimlessly scrolling my Instagram feed I came across this photograph shared by one of my favorite activist/photographer /artist Instagram stories: Jack Harries.
+I would also recommend checking out his twin brother Fin Harries.
+Truly inspirational guys.

 There is a bunch of sad environmental videos, photographs or stories I could share with you but that’s not really my goal in this article.
-What I want to share with you is the ways we all could make a difference and show you some heroes that have been doing their part and don’t get much recognition for all of their hard work.
+What I want to share with you are the ways we all could make a difference and show you some heroes that have been doing their part and don’t get much recognition for all of their hard work.

 So here we go:

-First of all I want to point you to this website called worldenvironmentday.global and their project BEAT PLASTIC POLLUTION with inspiring slogan if you can’t reuse it, refuse it.
+First of all, I want to point you to this website called worldenvironmentday.global and their project BEAT PLASTIC POLLUTION with an inspiring slogan:

-If you are more of a leader than follower you can organize your own clean up event and register it at this page and share it with people in your location with map of where exactly will the clean up be.
+If you are more of a leader than follower you can organize your own cleanup event and register it at this page and share it with people in your location with a map of where exactly will the clean up be.

-I highly recommend you visit his instagram page HERE and see for yourself the amazing things he did.
+I highly recommend you visit his Instagram page HERE and see for yourself the amazing things he did.

 If you’re not into big events such as this you can still do your part by following many eco-friendly tips you can find on the internet and here are some:

 I feel so guilty every time I need to purchase a plastic bag and the amount of plastic waste I create on my own is upsetting.
-The least I can do is recycle it I – have bunch of plastic bags under my table that separates my plastic, paper and glass trash and once in a while I need to find a recycling bin and separate them.
+The least I can do is recycle it.
+I have a bunch of plastic bags under my table that separates my plastic, paper and glass trash and once in a while, I need to find a recycling bin and separate them.

 This leads me to another topic and that’s leading and teachings kinds to reduce plastic waste.
-I would recommend you check out this stunning video called Oceans of future by Greenpeace.
-It’s important we grow sence of responsibility and ecological thinking in this kids.
-I’m so grateful my parents did that with me.
+I would recommend you check out this stunning video called Oceans of the future by Greenpeace.
+It’s important we grow a sense of responsibility and ecological thinking in these kids.

-We would always make fun of our family’s plastic bag full of plastic bags we would take whenever we went shopping, but once I moved out and lived on my own I realized how clever this idea is.
+We would always make fun of our family’s plastic bag full of plastic bags we would take whenever we went shopping.
+But once I moved out and lived on my own I realized how clever this idea is.

 There is just no wrong or too little way to save the world.